 - Tubing is not the booze crazed event it used to be – After some reported deaths, the old version was made illegal.
 You can still go tubing but there is no drinking on the river, you will have to stop at bars along the river.

 - Be careful, you might just fall in love with this country.

 National beer – Beer Laos.

 Backpacking in Cambodia is – Very Cheap

 30 day tourist visa’s are issued on arrival for a cost of $35 – You will need a passport photo, at least 2 clear pages, and 6 months validity in your passport.
 Also you will need the name of where you’re intending to stay.

 If you are looking to stay longer than 30 days you need to apply for a longer term visa at Laos Embassies.

 Things to know when budgeting for backpacking Laos:

-This stumped me, I wasn’t expecting this but as under developed and poor Laos is, it wasn’t as cheap as Thailand – Make sense of that!
+This stumped me, I wasn’t expecting it but as under developed and poor Laos is; it wasn’t as cheap as Thailand – Make sense of that!
 This magical, sleepy country that has been hidden from the world led me on a path where I would run out of money later on in Vietnam.